google.com, pub-8673927027713281, DIRECT, f08c47fec0942fa0

 You will typically be booked in for an initial consultation, where the toe(s) will be assessed and, treated conservatively if possible.

-You will also have the option of having nail surgery if it is considered appropriate and you are fit for the procedure.
+You may also have the option of having nail surgery if it is considered appropriate and you are fit for the procedure (and according to staff availability).

 Ready to book an appointment?